Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 d) terrain

-8. The universal synthetic characteristic of the vertical structure of any phytocenosis (both with tiers and with a vertical continuum) is:
+8. A universal synthetic characteristic of the vertical structure of any phytocenosis (both with tiers and with a vertical continuum) is:

 a) inversion of vertical belts;